aktfrikshun/gifthealth/README.md

 ### Testing Strategy

-The test suite is organized to mirror the code structure:
+The test suite is organized to mirror the code structure and includes comprehensive testing tools:

 1. **Unit Tests**: Each class has comprehensive unit tests covering:
    - Happy paths